guitoof/qnao/README.md

 Running the Experiment
 ======================

-To acquire the code, simply run the command :
+To acquire the code and get ready to run the experiment, simply run the commands :

     git clone https://github.com/Guitoof/qnao
-    cd qnao
+    cd qnao/python

 After plugging in the robot to the computer, make sure that the IP and port match the robot's in `python/config.py`.